Rights issues are often misunderstood by private investors.

 To be able to be eligible to receive the rights, existing shareholders and other potential shareholders must be holding the stock on the ex-rights date.

-We can see from Rolls Royce’s RNS announcement below that the ex-rights date is 28 October 2020.
+We can see from easyJet’s RNS announcement below that the ex-rights date is 10 September 2021.

-This means that anyone wishing to qualify for the rights must be holding Rolls Royce stock at the close on 27 October.
+This means that anyone wishing to qualify for the rights must’ve been holding easyJet stock at the close on 10 September.

-Secondly (again in theory), there should be no difference in the value of holding Rolls Royce stock at the close on 27 October 2020 and receiving the rights and the value of holding Rolls Royce stock at the open on 28 October 2020 when the stock is ex-rights, because the market will efficiently open the stock at its ex-rights price.
+In theory, there should be no difference in the value of holding easyJet stock at the close on 10 September 2021 and receiving the rights and the value of holding easyJet stock at the open on Monday 13 September 2021 when the stock is ex-rights, because the market will efficiently open the stock at its ex-rights price.

 Is a rights issue good or bad?